 Have you known anyone who said they suffer from the hangry monster?

-Do you know someone who becomes impatient and angry frequently (sometimes when they’re hungry)?
+Do you know someone who becomes impatient and angry often (sometimes when they’re hungry)?

-Do know anyone who experiences variable mood swings, for no apparent reason?
+Do know anyone who experiences mood swings, for no clear reason?

 Have you ever observed a moody toddler with an amazing parent, who made it clear they knew it was time to eat, and who knew that eating would avoid or resolve the “terrible twos”?